crownstone/crownstone-app/docs/LocalizationV2.md

 We will give the locations a fingerprint quality score.
 This is based on the following criteria:

 - Is there an in-hand fingerprint AND an in-pocket fingerprint? (if not in pocket -10%);
+- Is there a requirement for transformation?
+If so, -10% for not transformed, -5% for approximate.
 - How many crownstones are in the crownstonesAtCreation list of the fingerprint(s)?
 If less than 3 total, set the quality to 10%, if ratio, set to ratio (mapped 0 ..
-90%).
+80%).
   - If mulitple trainingsets are used, the average of the quality scores will be used weighed by the number of datapoints.
 This will give a better average.

 If the score (partially) falls below 60%, discard the trainingset upon the next training of the room.
 If the total quality is above 60%, add the new set to the previous ones.
+TODO: DECIDE: If there are multiple sets for a location, automatically remove the worst one.

 If the user has moved a crownstone, ask him which and delete that one from the fingerprints.
 The problem then becomes an "adding new crownstones" one.